DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 Miss Rainee stated that "The vibe check has been passed".
 This alludes to the aesthetics of the project being successful in portraying a science fiction setting.

 **Feedback for the Corridor**
-- The shader of the holographs in the corridor makes it hard to read the text.
+- The shader of the holographs in the corridor makes it hard to read the text and see the picture.
 - Hand Guide, left hand teleport-er, right hand

 **Feedback for the Lab**